 Mogami is a Japanese cable manufacturer that makes some of the best cable stock available.
 I used Mogami here for my custom cable build, as I often do in serious installations, this time choosing a Neglex cable type that can be used in single-ended or balanced configurations.

 It’s worth considering that Mogami cable, dressed up with different coloured jackets and labels, is often sold for hundreds of dollars per metre from boutique manufacturers.
-Canare and Mogami are who the OEMs go to, it’s the real deal, made with real copper, in Japan.
-Best of all, it’s affordable, a rare high-end hi-fi bargain.
+Canare and Mogami are who the OEMs go to, it’s the real deal, real copper, made in Japan.
+Best of all, it’s affordable, a rare high-end hi-fi bargain, though that puts people off can you believe!

 You’ll see the details in the review panel, but cutting to the chase, the Yamaha GT-2000 is a very serious record player.
 In terms of rumble, the GT-2000 is dead quiet and wow & flutter is almost unmeasurable.
 The GT-2000 contributes virtually nothing to the sound, a superb technical performance, expected from a machine of this calibre.